MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-file-copy-v6.md

 **`enableCopyPrerequisites`** - **Enable Copy Prerequisites**<br>
 `boolean`.
 Optional.
 Use when `Destination = AzureVMs`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enabling this option configures Windows Remote Management (WinRM) listener over HTTPS protocol on port 5986, using a self-signed certificate.
-This configuration is required for performing copy operation on Azure machines.
-If the target Virtual Machines are backed by a Load balancer, ensure Inbound NAT rules are configured for target port (5986).
+When enabled, this option uses a self-signed certificate to configure the Windows Remote Management (WinRM) listener over the HTTPS protocol on port 5986.
+This configuration is required for performing copy operations on Azure VMs.
 Applicable only for ARM VMs.

+- If the target VMs are accessed through a load balancer, configure an inbound NAT rule to allow access on port 5986.
+- If the target VMs are associated with a Network Security Group (NSG), configure an inbound security rule to allow access on port 5986.
 <!-- :::editable-content-end::: -->
 <br>